Dark Shadows (1991 TV series)

-Dark Shadows (later referred to as Dark Shadows: The Revival) is an American prime time gothic soap opera television series which aired on NBC from January 13 to March 22, 1991.
+Dark Shadows (later referred to as Dark Shadows: The Revival) is an American prime time gothic soap opera television series that aired on NBC from January 13 to March 22, 1991.
 A re-imagining of the 1966–71 ABC daytime gothic soap opera Dark Shadows, the revival was developed by Dan Curtis, creator of the original series.

 Series story line

-The 1991 Dark Shadows tells a streamlined version of the original storyline – the arrival of governess Victoria Winters at Collinwood, vampire Barnabas Collins being released from his coffin, Dr. Hoffman's attempt to cure Barnabas' vampirism medically, and, finally, Victoria's time travel back to 1790 to witness the events in which the still-human Barnabas is transformed into an undead creature.
+The 1991 Dark Shadows tells a streamlined version of the original storyline – the arrival of governess Victoria Winters at the great estate of Collinwood in Collinsport, Maine, vampire Barnabas Collins being released from his coffin, Dr. Hoffman's attempt to cure Barnabas' vampirism medically, and, finally, Victoria's time travel back to 1790 to witness the events in which the still-human Barnabas is transformed into an undead creature.

 Development and production

 Having declined several previous inquiries about reviving Dark Shadows, Curtis was contacted by NBC's then-head of programming Brandon Tartikoff in the summer of 1987.
 The reluctant Curtis was eventually persuaded by Tartikoff, who "wouldn't let up".

-Of the revival Curtis said, "The essential characters and relationships are the same, but the things they do are different.
+Of the revival, Curtis said, "The essential characters and relationships are the same, but the things they do are different.
 I thought I could rely on those old scripts, but I found that they were full of crazy plots that we couldn't use.
 So all the incidents are different; we arrive at similar points through a much different route."

 According to Curtis, he co-wrote and directed the first five episodes himself, "to get it off in the style I wanted."
 However, Curtis received co-writing credit on only two completed episodes.
-The revival series was produced by MGM Television, whose parent company had produced the two earlier theatrical films, House of Dark Shadows and Night of Dark Shadows, (now owned by Warner Bros./Turner Entertainment).
+The revival series was produced by MGM Television, whose parent company had produced the two earlier theatrical films, House of Dark Shadows and Night of Dark Shadows (now owned by Warner Bros. through Turner Entertainment Co.).
 A majority of the series was filmed at the Greystone Park and Mansion in Beverly Hills, California, and some period wardrobe from the 1988 film Dangerous Liaisons was used.